If you could change the choices you’ve made, would you want to keep them or upgrade them for something else?

 On the way to Melbourne airport, I listened to Lisa Stansfield’s song ‘Change‘ on the tram.
 Lisa sings, if I could change the way I live my life today, I wouldn’t change a single thing.
 It might be the 3 sleeping pills I knocked back on the first leg of my plane trip, but thinking about Lisa’s words over coffee, I’m not sure I feel the same way.

 They say change is as good as a holiday.
-But, is it?
+But is it?
 I’ve had a lot of change forced upon me.
 There’s been breakups, several deaths and missed opportunities, like most people I guess.
-Of course, a lot ‘choices’ I’ve made have worked out spectacularly well, while other ‘changes’ have been hopeless.
-But, what if I could take all my mistakes, the lemons of my life, and miraculously turn them into jugs of fresh lemonade, would I be happier than I am now?
+Of course, a lot of ‘choices’ I’ve made have worked out spectacularly well, while other ‘changes’ have been hopeless.
+But what if I could take all my mistakes, the lemons of my life, and miraculously turn them into jugs of fresh lemonade, would I be happier than I am now?
 Would I still be flying solo to London?
 Would my life be more rewarding?

 ‘I’ll always be there and I’ll always care’